Kidding me What do you mean time flying by this this show is dragging like I can't remember let's see here what all right One hour to go here folks.

 I just do.

-New York Times does these hit pieces of what do they think is going to happen?
+So what do they think is going to happen?

-You know, there's a phrase.
+You know, there's afraid.

 They think it doesn't work that way.

-So there's this big donor babe for Obama to Obama in San Francisco.
+So there's this big donor, babe, for Obama to Obama in San Francisco.

 I mean major, major dollars.